deepikachhillar/deepikachhillar.github.io/index.md

 I am a doctoral candidate in the **Organizational Theory & Strategy** area at the [Gies School of Business](https://giesbusiness.illinois.edu/){:target="_blank"}, **University of Illinois, Urbana-Champaign**.

 I am a management scholar who examines the competing organizational demands between financial performance and social responsibility using computational science.
-I aim to contribute to our theoretical understanding of organizational strategies that promote sustainable and responsible business practices.
 My current work focuses on **organizational purpose** and **culture** whereby I analyze textual data from [Glassdoor](https://www.glassdoor.com/member/home/index.htm){:target="_blank}.

 Below is a list of my published articles and current projects.